20 Easy Ways to Raise Your Student GPA in College

 13. Improve Your Study Strategy

-If you don't have a study strategy, you can study all day and all night and still not get anywhere.
+If you don't have a study strategy, you can study all day and night and still not get anywhere.
 The only sure way to make the most of your study time is to employ a study strategy that complements your schedule and learning style.

 14. Befriend Someone with a High GPA